 Not minor if: It was determined that it was a significant degradation in the licensee’s ability to adequately assess unauthorized activity in the area.
 For example, very low level lighting covering a large part of the PA that was not observable from the CAS and/or Secondary Alarm Station (SAS) and no compensatory measures were in place.

-Example j: An event occurs where the licensee discovered that the SAS officer was found inattentive (appeared to be sleeping or unresponsive).
+Example 10j: An event occurs where the licensee discovered that the SAS officer was found inattentive (appeared to be sleeping or unresponsive).
 At the time of the discovery, two qualified alarm station operators were performing duties inside the CAS.

 The violation: Failure to maintain a primary and secondary alarm station as required by 10 CFR 73.46(e)(5).